IsmaelMastronardi/Todo_List/readme/README.md

 ### Install

-Install this project with: git
+Install this project using git, with the npm i command, Then run the project using the command npm start.

 ### Run tests